-In 2020, a vast spreading of the coronavirus took place in Israel and worldwide (hereinafter: "the Coronavirus Event"), which had severe implications on the local and global economy.
-Consequently, the Company made preparations to ensure its continued orderly operation as regarding the meeting of obligations to its customers and the adjustment of all aspects of its operations.
-These preparations included, inter alia, the following steps:
+In 2020 and in the reporting period, a vast spreading of the coronavirus and its different variants took place in Israel and worldwide (hereinafter: "the Coronavirus Event"), which had severe implications on the local and global economy.
+For additional information on the effects of the Coronavirus Event in 2020 and the related actions taken by the Company, see Section 1 of the Board of Directors' Report attached to the Periodic Report for 2020.